jinanh/csc600Project/README.md

 the tray can be hidden by pulling down gesture, the tray will switch to random color when eachtimes it triggerd\
 new carts can be add by pulling out of the tray\
 new carts can be delete by double click\

+Resources are origin by my codepath program, I use it and add more fetures to it